4seoul/Project-wiki/README.md

     <a href="https://github.com/4seoul/static-site"><strong>Static Site Generator Project</strong></a>
   </h2>
   <p>
-    In this project I created A static site generator, which takes markdown files, converts and formats them into html pages and then hosts them.<br>
+    In this project I created A static site generator, which takes markdown files, converts and formats them into html pages and then locally hosts them.<br>
     <br>
     Some areas of the project involved working with multiple different coding languages, making it an interesting project to work on.<br>
     <br>